Coffee is one of the world's most popular drinks.

 However, it isn't all good news.

-Caffeine seems to affect different people in different ways, and studies demonstrate that caffeine can sometimes aggravate gastrointestinal issues such as acid reflux (13).
+Caffeine seems to affect different people differently, and studies demonstrate that caffeine can sometimes aggravate gastrointestinal issues such as acid reflux (13).

 Additionally, higher caffeine intake increases levels of anxiety and stress in some people (14).